Rahulreddy1020/Fabricating-Batch-and-Stream-Data-Pipelines/README.md

 later we lauched a cloud 9 in EC2 instance to run boto3 to connect python simulator to AWS services.

-Now we had to create a Kinesis streams which could handle our continous streaming data
+Now we had to create a Kinesis streams which could handle our continous streaming data, this will be our stream 1.

 the python simulator is created in such a way it connects to s3 bucket to pull the static data which is in CSV and simulates it into a continous stream with partitions based on Category Id, here we will shard the data in Kinesis streams with category id.

+The glue service is used now to crawl the data from Stream 1